jun-lsh/demon-core-website/demon-core/content/post/chapter4.md

 As a radiation particle loses energy traveling through a material, it ionizes nearby atoms and molecules.
 This energy deposited is what we call a *dose* of radiation.

+The Roentgen is a commonly used unit, which is defined as:

+$$
+\text{One Roentgen is the amount of radiation that will deposit 1 electrostatic unit of charge in 1 cubic centimeter of air at S.T.P}
+$$

 Since usually we are concerned with radiation energy deposited in human tissue, the *gray* (Gy) was proposed as a unit.

 $$